-- B. An order of protection shall not be granted: - 1.
-Unless the party who requests the order files a written verified petition for an order. - 2.
-Against a person who is less than twelve years of age unless the order is granted by the juvenile division of the superior court. - 3.
-Against more than one defendant. - C. The petition shall state the: - 1.
-Name of the plaintiff.
-The plaintiff's address shall be disclosed to the court for purposes of service.
-If the address of the plaintiff is unknown to the defendant, the plaintiff may request that the address be protected.
-On the plaintiff's request, the address shall not be listed on the petition.
-Whether the court issues an order of protection, the protected address shall be maintained in a separate document or automated database and is not subject to release or disclosure by the court or any form of public access except as ordered by the court.
+B. An order of protection shall not be granted:

+1. Unless the party who requests the order files a written verified petition for an order.

+2. Against a person who is less than twelve years of age unless the order is granted by the juvenile division of the superior court.

+3. Against more than one defendant.

+C. The petition shall state the:

+1. Name of the plaintiff.
+The plaintiff's address and contact information shall be disclosed to the court for purposes of service and notification.
+The address and contact information shall not be listed on the petition.
+Whether or not the court issues an order of protection, the plaintiff's address and contact information shall be maintained in a separate document or automated database and is not subject to release or disclosure by the court or any form of public access except as ordered by the court.